bl1231/bilbomd-worker/README.md

 docker build --build-arg USER_ID=$UID -t bl1231/bilbomd-worker -f bilbomd-worker.dockerfile .
 ```

+### Deploy via Rancher/SPIN at NERSC

-At the moment there are 2 versions of the `bilbomd-worker` needed for deploying **BilboMD** at NERSC.
+At the moment there are two versions of the `bilbomd-worker` needed for deploying **BilboMD** at NERSC.
 One version for doing the work on a perlmutter compute node and a second version that does no real "work", but is deployed to SPIN where it monitors for jobs and uses the Superfacility API to prepare and launch jobs via slurm batch scripts.

+In general, all of the build steps are performed as part of the Continuous Integration steps coordinated by GitHub Actions.
+If you need to buidl the Docker images manually you will need to build two images.
 To build `bilbomd-perlmutter-worker` which is the podman-hpc runtime for performing the Molecular Dynamics steps on Perlmutter compute nodes:

 ```bash
 cd bilbomd-worker